 A Deloitte survey found that 80% of employees valued diversity and inclusion when making employment decisions.
-With inclusion, employee satisfaction, and morale will increase.
-As a result, you’ll be better able to meet the needs of your clients and consumers.
+When you start to put in place inclusion tips for the workplace, you will see a boost in employee satisfaction and morale will also increase.
+As a result of an inclusive workplace, you’ll be better able to meet the needs of your clients and consumers.

 Still, many companies fail to align their corporate goals with inclusivity best practices.